 To achieve these ends, it is important that DEMs are acknowledged as part of the UK's system of governance and the validity of their role is recognised.
 The strength of their contributions - envisioning, co-defining problems, formal powers, partnership and data - lies in their collective influence on governance outcomes.

-DISCLOSURE OF INTEREST STATEMENT
+DISCLOSURE STATEMENT

-No conflicts of interest.
+No potential conflict of interest was reported by the authors.